Ansaf33/3DVIS/README.md

 These can primarily be found at https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2020&layergroup=Census+Tracts.

--Proper column names must be ensured.
+- Proper column names must be ensured.
 For instance, the NAME attribute used as foreign key for merging both the .shp and .csv files.

 - The relation must also have the following attributes for : **Latitude, Longitude, Land Area (in m^2), Geometry**